Credit points: 15

 03. Describe, interpret and explain physiological data in correctly formatted scientific reports.

 - Students collect data during practical classes which they describe, interpret and explain in formal scientific reports.
 Assessment of this occurs in the quiz material as well as part of the quiz examines biological data sets.

 - Students practice analytical and dissection skills during laboratory classes.
 Dissection skills and associated anatomical identification will be assessed by a rubric examining criteria such as quality of drawing, labelling, correct anatomical identification, attempt at dissection etc. Physiological experiments will assess competency on dissection, experimental approach, analysis of data (through questions sheets).

 Maximum enrolment size240

 Enrolment information Quota due to limited lab space.
 Merit based quota on academic performance.

 Subject Instance Co-ordinatorGiuseppe Posterino

-One 4.0 hours laboratory class per week on weekdays during the day from week 31 to week 43 and delivered via face-to-face.
+Eight 4.0 hours laboratory class per study period on weekdays during the day from week 32 to week 42 and delivered via face-to-face.